 DBSA Roland Park: local affiliate of The Depression and Bipolar Support Alliance, a national non-profit providing support groups to improve the lives of people with mood disorders.
 Our groups are for people with depression and bipolar disorder as well as their families and friends.

 DBSA's focus: training new DBSA support group peer facilitators for additional DBSA support groups in the Greater Baltimore geographical area.

-1) Facilitators must have first-hand experience with mood disorders(either your own or a family member's), must respect and like people, have empathy and hold meetings with regularity.
+1) As a facilitator trainee, you must have first-hand experience with mood disorders(either your own or a family member's), must respect and like people, have empathy and hold meetings with regularity.

-2) New facilitators must work with the trainer to find a location for the support group meeting and commit to continue facilitating the new group for at least a few months.
+2) New facilitators must work with the trainer to 1)find a location for the support group meeting and commit 2) to continue facilitating the new group for at least a few months.
 Usually the satisfaction facilitators feel from helping group members make progress dealing with mood disorders is very fulfilling As a result, new facilitators soon become experienced facilitators.

 An experienced DBSA peer facilitator gives the training which includes official DBSA materials, DVD and discussion.
 Ongoing guidance and support from the DBSA trainer/facilitator will continue following the training session.

 - Mental Health